 When Jeffries died in July 1927, his funeral was held in the College Chapel with the faculty serving as honorary pall bearers.

-His gravesite, overgrown and ostensibly “lost” for decades, was recently rediscovered by a visiting historian conducting research in the cemetery adjacent to the Massenburg Center in the town’s East End community.
+His gravesite, overgrown and ostensibly “lost” for decades, was recently rediscovered by a visiting historian conducting research in the cemetery adjacent to the Massenburg Center in the town’s northeast neighborhood.